 ᦀᦸᧅᦶᦀᧅ ʔɔk²ʔæk² ‘brain’ (Tai)

 Many Dai Lue words start with a so-called minor syllable, which is a common feature of languages throughout Southeast Asia.
 Dai Lue minor syllables have the structure CV, with three cardinal vowels /a/, /i/ and /u/ as the only possible vowels, and /a/ being the most common.
 Minor syllables have no vowel length contrast, no final consonant, and no contrastive tone.
-The full range of single initial consonants is found, but not the clusters /kw/ and /xw/.
-These are examples of words with a minor syllable.
+The full range of initial consonants is found except for the clusters /kw/ and /xw/.
+Here are some examples of words with a minor syllable.